KyryloKozlovskyi/TextSimplifier/README.md

 1. Enter 1 - to Select Cosine Similarity.
 2. Enter 2 - to Select Euclidean Distance.

 ### Note!
-You have to make sure the Embeddings file path, Google-1000 file path, Input Text file path, Output file path are specified and then select Similarity Comparison Algorithm before running the text simplification.
+You have to make sure the Embeddings file path, Google-1000 file path, Input Text file path, Output file path are specified and then select Similarity Comparison Algorithm to run the text simplification.

 ## Features
 - **Virtual Threaded Processing** - Uses structured concurrency and virtual threads for efficient text simplification.